Folsom Lake: Wildlife

-California buckeye, blue oak, valley oak, grey pine, black oak, and occasionally oracle oak trees populate the area surrounding the lake.
-A variety of wildflowers thrives in the spring; Indian paintbrush, California poppy, larkspur, lupine, bordicaea, fiddleneck, Dutchman's pipe, and monkey flower can be seen throughout the SRA.
+California buckeye, gray pine, blue oak, valley oak, black oak, and occasionally oracle oak trees populate the area surrounding the lake.
+A variety of wildflowers thrive in the spring; Indian paintbrush, California poppy, larkspur, lupine, brodiaea, fiddleneck, Dutchman's pipe, and monkeyflower can be seen throughout the SRA.

-A number of mammals inhabit the lake area, including coyotes, gray foxes, rabbits, skunks, raccoons, ground squirrels, black-tailed deer, and opossums, and on occasion, mountain lions, bobcats, and black bears have been sighted.
+A number of mammals inhabit the lake area, including coyotes, gray foxes, rabbits, skunks, raccoons, ground squirrels, black-tailed deer, beavers, and opossums, and on occasion, mountain lions, bobcats, and black bears have been sighted.

-Several bird species call Folsom Lake home year round - bushtits, quail, wrens, scrub jays, blackbirds, and towhees.
-Near the water, visitors often see kingfishers, red-tailed hawks, eagles, and other raptors looking for a meal.
+Several bird species call Folsom Lake home year-round, including bushtits, quails, wrens, scrub jays, blackbirds, and towhees.
+Near the water, visitors often see kingfishers, red-tailed hawks, bald eagles, and other raptors looking for a meal.

+Rattlesnakes are also common around Folsom Lake.

 Flood control

-For October 1 through May 31, the dam and lake are used to prevent flooding on the lower end of the American River.
+From October 1 through May 31, the dam and lake are used to prevent flooding on the lower end of the American River.
 The Sacramento Basin is notorious for flooding, and the dam helps relieve winter storm runoff and snow melt from the Sierra.

 It is a major component of the American River Watershed.
 During the summer, water is released to prevent saltwater intrusion in the San Joaquin Delta.
 These releases maintain water quality and keep ideal water temperatures for anadromous fish species such as Chinook salmon, steelhead, and American shad.
 Several of these species are of primary concern due to their decline in numbers and spawning habitat destruction.

-Water in Lake Folsom is also used for drinking water and power generation throughout the year.
+Water in Folsom Lake is also used for drinking water and power generation throughout the year.
 As a reservoir, the water levels in the lake fluctuate between 440 ft in the early summer and 405 ft in the early winter.
 In drought years, the water levels can be drawn below 400 ft.
 Some of the factors that affect these levels include precipitation, downstream flows, and fishery needs.